 The primary approach to most payment fraudsters is to attempt payment with as many compromised payment methods as possible.
 As such, fraudsters have a large diversity of unique payment methods associated with their shopper profile.
 This check is aimed at identifying users whose payment method diversity fits the profile of a fraudster.

 The risk check fires on the transaction after the set threshold.
-So, if a merchant sets a threshold of 2 in 30 days, it fires on the 3rd payment methods recorded in that 30 day period.
+So, if you set a threshold of 2 in 30 days, it fires after the shopper uses a third payment method in that 30 day period.